-The Company's objectives in managing capital are to safeguard its ability to operate as a going concern while pursuing exploration and development of its assets.
-The Company defines capital as the Company's shareholders equity excluding contributed surplus, of \$44,723,575 at March 31, 2017 (June 30, 2015 - \$44,482,529), The Company sets the amount of capital in proportion to risk and corporate growth objectives.
+The Company's objectives in managing capital are to safeguard its ability to operate as a going concern while pursuing exploration and development and opportunities for growth through identifying and evaluating potential acquisitions or businesses.
+The Company defines capital as the Company's shareholders equity excluding contributed surplus, of \$60,077,541 at June 30, 2017 (2016 - \$44,482,529).
+The Company sets the amount of capital in proportion to risk and corporate growth objectives.
 The Company manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
-The Company is not subject to any externally imposed capital requirements.